brightdigit/ContributeWordPress/Content/tutorials/swift-package-manifest-file.md

 Targets can refers to other targets in the same package as dependencies.
 Additionally with our dependencies defined in this file, we can access their products as well.
-Specifically, we can refer to the products of those dependencies in our target's dependencies.
-Once that's done, we can access that dependency's API in our code.
+Specifically, we can refer to the products of those dependencies in our target’s dependencies.
+Once that’s done, we can access that dependency’s API in our code.
 In most cases you can simply use a string referring to product name of the dependency.
 However in same instance you need to specify the source package using the static func `Target.Dependency.product`.